How to Answer the “Why Apple” Interview Question?

 One of the FAANG companies, Apple, is a true flag-bearer of innovation.
-It is a much-coveted name among job-seekers and is one of the largest job creators in the US.
+Receiving around 50 applications for each job per day, it is a much-coveted name among job-seekers and is one of the largest job creators in the US.
 Naturally, every software engineer who wishes to uplevel their tech career looks to Apple; as a result, the competition is fierce.

 To crack an Apple interview, you need hard work, a strategic prep plan, and lots of practice.
 In this article, we’ll cover one of the most seemingly simple yet tricky questions asked at Apple’s behavioral interviews — why do you want to work at Apple?

 We’ll discuss how you should approach the question so that your answer stands out from the rest.
 We’ll cover:

 - Top 3 Apple Interview Questions

 - Why Apple: The Thought Process Behind This Question

 - The Right Way to Navigate the Question

 - Things to Avoid When Answering This Question

 - How to Prepare for Apple Software Engineering Interviews?

 - A Closer Look at Apple Interview Questions